adriannasrat/College/Second year/Web-based Geographic Information Systems (GIS)/README.md

 ---

-### `Project/`
-The final group or individual project using Leaflet or QGIS.
-Included:
-- A complete interactive web map
-- Modular JS structure and dynamic data
-- Map-based storytelling or analysis
-- Optional spatial data analysis or download/export functionality

----

 ### `WS1/` – Workshop 1
 Focus on working with **vector data** and applying basic analysis like:
 - Measuring distances/areas